awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

       --output text)
       ```

-   1. Add inbound rules to each node security group so that they accept traffic from each other\.
+   1. Add ingress rules to each node security group so that they accept traffic from each other\.

       The following AWS CLI commands add inbound rules to each security group that allow all traffic on all protocols from the other security group\.
 This configuration allows pods in each node group to communicate with each other while you're migrating your workload to the new group\.